oracle/node-oracledb/README.md

 and Oracle Client.
 See the [homepage][4] for a list.

 The node-oracledb module is open source and maintained by Oracle Corp.
 It is stable, well documented, and has a comprehensive test suite.
+Delete this portion of the text once complete.
+Thank you.

 ## <a name="installation"></a> Installation